 - the new European regulation on property law for registered partners

 These regulations apply to spouses or registered partners who:

 - got married on 29 January 2019 or after that date; or

 - decided which law is applicable to their matrimonial or partnership property regime on or after 29 January 2019.

-The second option entails that the scope of the regulations can be very large from the onset, because they apply to all married and registered partners who own assets in one of the eighteen adhering Member States.
+The second option entails that the scope of the regulations can be very large from the onset, because they apply to all married and registered partners who own wp-content in one of the eighteen adhering Member States.

 The regulations have virtually the same content.
 For the sake of convenience I shall refer to them as “the regulation”.